 What Does it Cost to Repair?

-This can turn into a costly repair.
+This can become an expensive repair.
 When your air conditioner freezes over it can lead to a compressor replacement.
-Replacing your compressor could cost as much as a downpayment on a brand new air conditioner.
-Unfortunately, many people are forced to pick between installing a new system or repairing the old unit.
-If you follow the steps above and quickly call a NATE-certified technician, you stand a better chance of getting a less expensive job.
-Your technician will advise you of the exact cause and how to avoid the issue from repeating in the future.
-If a leak is present (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.
+Replacing your compressor could easily cost as much as a downpayment on a brand new air conditioner.
+Unfortunately, many people are forced to pick between installing a new system vs repairing the old unit.
+If you follow the steps above and quickly call a NATE-certified technician, you stand a better chance of getting a less expensive repair.
+Your technician will diagnose the situation and how to avoid the issue from repeating in the future.
+If a leak is present (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.